Skip to main content

 Imagine if you will, the heady promise of a traditional lemon drizzle cake taken to new exotic heights with fragrant Middle Eastern flavours and spices, then decorated with some of your beautiful dried rose petals; perfect for a special afternoon tea or summer celebration.
 A moist almond, cardamom and pistachio cake is lightly drenched with lemon and rose water syrup while still warm, then spread with a zesty lemon icing.
-This is what my mother insists on calling ‘a proper icing’, none of that fluffy, buttery stuff that the rest of us could eat all evening with a spoon.
-She says it tastes even better on the second day, when all the beautiful flavours really start to shine through; the perfect recipe for a little summer hygge!
+This is what my mother insists on calling ā€˜a proper icingā€™, none of that fluffy, buttery stuff that the rest of us could eat all evening with a spoon.
+She says it tastes even better on the second day, when all the beautiful flavours really start to shine through; the perfect recipe for a little summer hygge!easy-rose-petal-and-lemon-persian-love-cake-recipe-hyggestyle-275x300 Mum's favourite Persian Love cake recipe

 A word about rosewater; rather than buying it in the baking section of your local supermarket, have a look in the World Foods aisle, where it seems to be about a third of the price.
 Secondly, different brands can vary wildly in strength.
-If in doubt, go easy with it, as our hope is the cake will evoke the heady scent of a warm summer’s day, rather than a bottle of complimentary hotel shampoo.
+If in doubt, go easy with it, as our hope is the cake will evoke the heady scent of a warm summerā€™s day, rather than a bottle of complimentary hotel shampoo.Ā And if you love the fragance of roses, try our home-made rose shower steamers recipe!

 Ingredients